19 Types of Lawn Mowers for Every Yard & Style

 Dubbed the ‘Ferraris of the Lawn Mowing World’, these mowers make quick work of sharp turns, pivots, tight edges and spots, able to get closer to obstacles and cut more tightly than other ride-on mowers.

 Ergo, a better finish on your lawn.
 This maneuverability also makes them a superb choice for irregularly-shaped lawns.
 Zero-turn lawns are the easiest-to-handle mowers out there, as well as the fastest.
+When determining what size of zero-turn mower to invest in, consider the size of your lawn, terrain complexity, and your desired level of maneuverability.

 Many of these types of lawn mowers include standing pads on wheels behind the mower that the rider stands on rather than sitting.
 This offers a better vantage point and easier control at higher speeds.